byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 Producer-consumer example finished.
 ```

-### Queue Example 2
+## Queue Example 2

 Here, there are 3 threads adding to the queue and 3 threads reading from it.
-Note, that the producer() MUST place a None item on the queue for each consumer().
+Note, that the producer() MUST place a `None` item on the queue for **each consumer thread**.
+Also, the number of producer threads to not need to match the number of consumer threads.

 ```python
 import threading